Architecture¶

 register() |

-Synchronous, before the gateway accepts traffic | Wire every typed hook (message_received, session_start, session_end, before_model_resolve, before_prompt_build, llm_input, llm_output, model_call_started, model_call_ended, before_dispatch, reply_dispatch, before_tool_call, after_tool_call, tool_approval_resolution, tool_result_persist, message_sent, before_agent_finalize, agent_end, before_reset, cron hooks, subagent hooks), event-stream hooks (command:*, gateway:startup), RPC method, CLI command, background service, and agent tool. |
+Synchronous, before the gateway accepts traffic | Build or reuse the OTel runtime (initTelemetry → TracerProvider + MeterProvider), wire every typed hook (message_received, session_start, session_end, before_model_resolve, before_prompt_build, llm_input, llm_output, model_call_started, model_call_ended, before_dispatch, reply_dispatch, before_tool_call, after_tool_call, tool_approval_resolution, tool_result_persist, message_sent, before_agent_finalize, agent_end, before_reset, cron hooks, subagent hooks), event-stream hooks (command:*, gateway:startup), diagnostics listener, RPC method, CLI command, background service, and agent tool. |

 start() |

-Async, once the gateway is ready | Build the OTel runtime (initTelemetry → TracerProvider + MeterProvider), optionally wrap LLM SDKs with OpenLLMetry when traces is on, and subscribe to OpenClaw diagnostic events for cost/token data. |
+Async, once the gateway is ready | Perform gateway-only setup: publish content-capture env vars for subprocesses, warn on preload/config mismatches, and optionally wrap LLM SDKs with OpenLLMetry when traces is on. |

 stop() |

-Async, on gateway reload or shutdown | Clear the stale-session sweeper setInterval (see b668a4f, ISI-522), unsubscribe from diagnostics, and call telemetry.shutdown() so batched spans/metrics flush before the process exits. |
+Async, on gateway reload or shutdown | Clear the stale-session sweeper setInterval (see b668a4f, ISI-522), unsubscribe from diagnostics, shut down the log pipeline, and call telemetry.flush() so batched spans/metrics drain without destroying providers. |

 Lazy telemetry getter¶